Detoxing from Alcohol

 Detoxing – What you need to know

 Are you struggling with alcohol addiction?
 If your drinking has gotten to the point where you feel like you aren’t able to control it, you’re not alone.
 In fact, it’s estimated that almost 18 million Americans have an alcohol use disorder.
 It’s one of the most commonly abused substances in our society, but chances are you didn’t start drinking with the intention of it becoming a dependency.
+What often begins as a way to socialize or unwind can gradually, and often silently, turn into a physical and psychological dependence.
+When that happens, you’re no longer in control; your brain and body have come to need alcohol to feel normal.
+This physical dependency is what makes stopping so incredibly difficult and, in many cases, dangerous.
+The fear of withdrawal symptoms—the shakes, anxiety, and nausea—is a powerful barrier.
+It’s why the first and most critical step for many is to safely detox from alcohol under medical supervision, which can finally break the physical hold of the addiction and allow the real work of recovery to begin.

 If you’re coming to the realization that your drinking is out of hand, that’s the first step in recovery.
 Recognizing your dependency will allow you to see the need for change and find the motivation from within for that change.
 The next step, however, is removing that dependency entirely.
 This is what people often refer to as detox.

-Why Detox is Crucial
+Why Detox from Alcohol is Crucial

 For anyone to work toward sobriety successfully, the body needs a fresh start—a clean slate.
 The detoxification process is the time period between your last drink and when the body is completely free of the remaining alcohol that has been flowing through your system.
 With the effects of alcohol no longer in the system, those working toward sobriety are able to think and act in ways that aren’t influenced by a substance.